dandavison/delta/README.v0.2.0.md

 </sub>

-Delta is evolving too.
-Planned features for the future include a side-by-side diff view and alternative within-line highlighting algorithms.
+Planned features in the future include a side-by-side diff view and alternative within-line highlighting algorithms.

 Contents
 ========